stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 - Specify a list of command line arguments to call a given hook with in our `.pre-commit-config.yaml` file (see the `args` section under `ruff`), or
 - Maintain our configuration in a separate file like `pyproject.toml`.

+Note that while `pre-commit` passes the command line arguments specified in `args` when calling the hook, it does use any configuration specified elsewhere.
+It is the responsibility of the tool to read the configuration file and use its contents.

-The decision of which to use goes beyond the hooks themselves: some of the tools we are using are also helpful additions to code editors/IDEs; some may be used directly on the command line, which we may choose to incorporate into our CI workflow.
+The decision of whether to use `args` or a configuration file goes beyond the hooks themselves: some of the tools we are using are also helpful additions to code editors/IDEs; some may be used directly on the command line, which we may choose to incorporate into our CI workflow.
 In order to have consistent configuration across our CI workflow, pre-commit hooks, and in-editor checks/extensions, we must use a configuration file instead of `args`.

 Let’s go ahead and add the following to our `pyproject.toml` file.
 This will configure the `ruff`, `ruff-format`, and `numpydoc-validation` hooks.
 You will need to consult the documentation for each tool to figure out which configuration files are supported and which settings you want: